B-gann21/little-esty-shop/README.md

 Admin Dashboard

 As an admin,
-When I visit the admin dashboard (/admin)
-Then I see a header indicating that I am on the admin dashboard
+When I visit the admin dashboard (example URI: /admin) Then I see a header indicating that I am on the admin dashboard
 ```